 Because these signs aren’t specific to hypoglycemia, it’s important that you measure your blood sugar level when these symptoms occur if you’re diabetic.
 It’s the only way to know if they are caused by a blood glucose problem or another condition.

-Another possible cause: If you take your diabetes medication or give yourself an insulin injection but do not eat as much as you should (taking in less glucose) or you exercise more (using up glucose), you may also experience a drop in blood glucose.
+Another possible cause: If you take your diabetes medication or give yourself an insulin injection, but you don’t eat as much as you should (taking in less glucose) or exercise too much (using up glucose), you may also experience a drop in blood glucose.

 The initial treatment for hypoglycemia depends on what symptoms you’re experiencing.
-Consuming sugar, such as candy or fruit juice, or taking glucose tablets typically can treat early symptoms and raise your blood sugar level back to a healthy point.
-However, if your symptoms are more severe, and you are unable to take sugar by mouth, you may need an injection of glucagon or an IV with glucose given either at the hospital or by emergency medical service.
+Typically, consuming sugar, such as candy or fruit juice, or taking glucose tablets can treat early symptoms and raise your blood sugar back to a healthy level.
+However, if your symptoms are more severe, and you’re unable to take sugar by mouth, you may need an injection of glucagon or an IV with glucose given either at the hospital or by emergency medical service.

 Your doctor will want to work with you to identify what has caused your hypoglycemia.
-If he believes it is related to your diabetes, he may suggest you begin using medication, adjust your dosages if you’re already on medicine, or find a new approach to lifestyle management.
-If he determines your hypoglycemia is the result of another issue unrelated to your diabetes, such as a tumor or illness, he may recommend you to a specialist to treat that problem.
+If they believe it’s related to your diabetes, they may suggest you begin using medication, adjust your dosages if you’re already on medicine, or find a new approach to lifestyle management.
+If your doctor determines your hypoglycemia is the result of another issue unrelated to your diabetes, such as a tumor or illness, they may recommend you to a specialist to treat that problem.